-Procedures and processes: Blood samples should be taken every 6 months and, if possible, as part of other diagnostic or routine blood draws that are normally completed for your medical care.
+The blood draws should be taken every six months.
+If possible, at the time that blood draws are normally completed for your medical care, additional blood samples can be taken and sent to the registry.
+An additional blood sample may be necessary in individual cases.
 For children, approximately 10 ml per blood sample is required, for adults - if possible - 45 ml of blood should be collected.
+We will be able to provide and sent tubes for blood samples if required.

 The blood samples are processed at the Clinic for Paediatric Haematology and Oncology at Hannover Medical School and at the Hopp Children's Tumor Centre in Heidelberg.
 The findings are transferred to the CPS Registry.
 Since this is a long-term investigation that addresses the course of a condition over several years, the study has no defined duration.